rackerlabs/technical-blog/_posts/2015-08-13-install-openstack-from-source5.md

     restart nova-conductor
     restart nova-scheduler

 That was easy.
-In the next and concluding artice of this series, we will go to the controller node and install the Vloume service (cinder) and the web based dashboard (horizon).
+In the next and concluding article of this series, we go to the controller node and install the Volume service (cinder) and the web based dashboard (horizon).